siciovas/Vinted-2023-autumn/README.md

 Accumulated discounts cannot exceed 10 € in a calendar month.
 If there are not enough funds to fully cover a discount this calendar month, it should be covered partially.
 Your design should be flexible enough to allow adding new rules and modifying existing ones easily.

-Member's transactions are listed in a file 'input.txt', each line containing: date (without hours, in ISO format), package size code, and carrier code, separated with whitespace:
+Member's transactions are listed in a file 'input.txt', each line containing: the date (without hours, in ISO format), package size code, and carrier code, separated with whitespace:

 ```
 2015-02-01 S MR